 Approach your neighbour

 If you feel comfortable, you should approach your neighbour to discuss the problem.
 However, you shouldn't approach your neighbour if they have acted with threats, violence or harassment.
-Instead you should contact your local authority or call the police.
+Instead you should contact your local council or call the police.

 To resolve a dispute, you can:

-Describe the problem and the action you’d like to be taken.
-If appropriate, you should also explain when you’d like them to resolve the problem by and what you’ll do to help.
+Describe the problem and the action you'd like them to take.
+If appropriate, you should also explain when you'd like them to resolve the problem by and what you'll do to help.

-Think about what you’re asking them to do.
+Think about what you're asking your neighbour to do.
 The more reasonable you are, the more likely it is that they will take action.